-APPOINTMENTS: As you’re already accustomed, please call the clinic upon your arrival.
-Your assigned technician will meet you at your vehicle and escort you and your pet into the hospital.
-This is to minimize any stressful encounters between patients in front of the clinic.
+APPOINTMENTS: We are still STRONGLY encouraging clients to CALL UPON ARRIVAL.
+Your assigned technician will meet you at your vehicle and escort you and your pet into the hospital to minimize any stressful encounters between patients in front of the clinic.

 TECHNICIAN APPOINTMENTS/PROCEDURE ADMISSION & DISCHARGE/DROP-OFFS: Will still be conducted curbside for the reason mentioned above.
 Too many dogs, cats, and humans milling around the clinic entrances creates a stressful environment for multiple parties.
 Please call the clinic upon arrival and we will guide you through the process as usual.